iammatthewward/notes/rails/rails-project-setup.md

 # Rails Project Set Up
   * `gem install rails` installs the Rails gem

 ## General Rails Commands
-  **** commands containing 'g' are for generating.
-The same commands can run with 'd' to destroy anything ****
+  **commands containing 'g' are for generating.
+The same commands can run with 'd' to destroy anything**
   * `bin/rails s` will start the server
   * `bin/rake db:create` will create a database
   * `bin/rake routes` will show a list of different routes created for resources
   * `bin/rails g controller controller-name` will generate a controller file in `app/controllers` and associated files
   * `bin/rails g model *model-name* *property*: *property-type*` creates models
+  * `bin/rails g migration *AddParameterToModel* *parameter*:*format*` creates a migration

 ## Creating An App
   * `rails new app_name` with the your app name on place of 'app_name' creates a basic app
   * `rails new app_name -d postgresql -T` with the your app name on place of 'app_name' creates an app using a PostrgreSQL database (defined by `-d postgresql`), and turns off the built in Rails testing suite (defined by `-T`)
   * `bin/rake db:create` will create the database.
 Sometimes it is necessary to run `bin/rake db:create RAILS_ENV=test`

 ### Testing
   * since the Rails testing suite is turned off, the following gems will need to be added to the gemfile in the test group, and bundle will need to to be run:
     - `gem rspec-rails`
     - `gem capybara`
   * `require 'capybara/rails'` will need to be added in `spec/rails_helper.rb` below the other require statement to let you use Capybara in your testing environment
+  * run `bin/rails generate rspec:install` to install rspec

 ## Routing
   * Rails puts routing concerns in different files to separates routing concerns from controller action concerns.
 TBC